Perimenopause Symptoms: How to Know If It's Your Hormones

 Why You Might Not Have Gotten Answers Yet

 This is the part that frustrates me.
-Almost 40% of women report being misdiagnosed before anyone connects their symptoms to perimenopause.
+A national survey by the Menopause Foundation of Canada found that fewer than one in four women had a doctor proactively bring up menopause — and of those who sought help on their own, 72% found the advice unhelpful..
 Providers chalk it up to stress, aging, lifestyle, or mental health.
 Women get prescribed antidepressants, ADHD medication, or anxiety treatment without anyone checking hormones.

 The other part is that there's no single blood test that definitively confirms perimenopause.
 Hormones fluctuate day to day during this transition.
 A blood draw on Tuesday might look normal while Wednesday's would show something completely different.
 That's why diagnosis is based on your symptoms and your history, not a lab result.

 Blood work still matters.
-It helps rule out other causes (thyroid dysfunction is a common one) and gives us a fuller picture of what's happening hormonally.
-But the answer to "is this perimenopause?" usually comes from listening to you describe your life, not from a number on a chart.
+I check FSH (follicle-stimulating hormone), estradiol, thyroid function, and sometimes progesterone.
+FSH tends to rise as your ovaries produce less estrogen, and it's one of the markers that helps confirm what's happening.
+Thyroid dysfunction is a common mimic, so ruling that out is always part of the workup.
+But the answer to "is this perimenopause?" usually comes from listening to you describe your life, not from a single number on a chart.

 So what actually works?